MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 # Share a guide or guide content in Dynamics 365 Guides by using an access team

-[Assigning the ownership of a guide](admin-access-assign.md) in to a user Microsoft Dynamics 365 Guides is the preferred method for controlling who can use specific guides.
+[Assigning the ownership of a guide](admin-access-assign.md) to a user Microsoft Dynamics 365 Guides is the preferred method for controlling who can use specific guides.
 If teams change frequently, resulting in a need to create and delete access teams often, a Dynamics 365 admin (or other user with the Share privilege) can share guides with [access teams](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/use-access-teams-owner-teams-collaborate-share-information) to control who can see specific guides and guide content (3D models, images, or videos).

 > [!NOTE]
 > Dynamics 365 offers additional ways to customize and configure access to specific records in Microsoft Dataverse.
 However, this topic doesn't cover advanced configuration, such as the creation of [owner teams](/dynamics365/customerengagement/on-premises/developer/use-access-teams-owner-teams-collaborate-share-information).